satojkovic/go-similarity-simple/README.md

 go-similarity-simple
 =====================
 A simple library of calculating similarity in Go.
+Inspired by scikit-learn.

 Example
 =====================